sjxer723/truthprover/README.md

 # Game Theory Mechanism Prover

-A CLI tool that uses Claude + Z3 to find counterexamples to **strategy-proofness** in game-theoretic mechanisms, or verify truthfulness on bounded type grids.
+A CLI tool that uses Claude + Z3 + Lean 4 to find counterexamples to **strategy-proofness** in game-theoretic mechanisms, or formally verify truthfulness.

 ## Pipeline